Changes to the way you book an appointment

 What if I don’t have a smartphone or can’t use the internet?

-You can still telephone us or visit in person.
-The receptionist will ask you questions about your request to fill out the online form on your behalf.
+• You can telephone us.
+The receptionist will ask you questions about your request to fill out the online form on your behalf

 The surgery team will then assess your request and will be back in touch with next steps.